ericbottard/hands-on-spring-data/README.md

 Similarly, please fix the failing tests of `MongoTest`.

    1. Find blog posts by their contents ("Miami")
-   1. Find authors within a radius of 70 (center: [0,0])
+   1. Find authors within a radius of 70 (center: [0,0]) whose last name starts with "Biv"
-   1. Find all pictures of a post, via a custom repository implementation
+   1. Find all pictures of a post, via a custom repository implementation, using `GridFsTemplate` class and static methods `org.springframework.data.mongodb.core.query.Query.query` and `org.springframework.data.mongodb.gridfs.GridFsCriteria.whereFilename`

+TODO CUSTOM IMPL CLASS DIAGRAM

 ## Exercise 3: Neo4J